 Moffitt Cancer Center Screening and Prevention plays a central role in Moffitt’s mission to contribute to the prevention and cure of cancer.
 It is the cancer prevention clinical research laboratory for Moffitt.
 In addition to providing a population base for prevention studies, it offers a wide range of clinical cancer screening services and extensive community education outreach opportunities.

-Moffitt Cancer Center Screening and Prevention is a Moffitt outpatient clinic located at 4117 E. Fowler Ave., in Tampa.
+Moffitt Cancer Center Screening and Prevention is a Moffitt outpatient clinic located at 4117 E. Fowler Ave., in Tampa (directions).
 Our physicians, advanced registered nurse practitioners (ARNPs), nurses, technologists, scientists, and counselors work in multidisciplinary teams to prevent and detect curable cancers.
-To book a screening, call 813-745-6769.
+To book an appointment, call 813-745-6769.

 Moffitt Cancer Center Screening and Prevention takes advantage of the latest advances in the science and technology of cancer detection to provide state-of-the art screening services, included in: